Birath/hearthstone-deck-randomizer/README.md

 ## Usage
 The app gets users collection from the website [Hearthpwn](http://www.hearthpwn.com/).
 To sync your Hearthstone collection with Hearthpwn I recommend using the program [Innerkeeper](https://www.innkeeper.com/) which does that for you automatically.
 ## Installation
-Requiers django, requests, beautifulsoup 4 and [python-hearthstone](https://github.com/HearthSim/python-hearthstone).
+Requires django, requests, beautifulsoup 4 and [python-hearthstone](https://github.com/HearthSim/python-hearthstone).
 These can all be installed by running the command
 ```
 pip install -r requirements.txt
 ```